Tsolval/destiny5e/class/Warlock.md

 At 5th level, your melee will gain a feature based on your chosen Archetype.
 See the archetype section for options.

 ### Grenade
 At level two, you gain access to a special Light-powered grenade.
 These grenades consume 30 Light from your grenade resource pool.
-As an action, a character can throw a grenade at a point up to 60 feet away.
-Each creature within 20 feet of an exploding grenade must make a DC 15 Dexterity saving throw, taking 5d6 Light damage on a failed save, or half as much damage on a successful one (round down).
+As an action, a character can throw a grenade to any 5 foot area up to 60 feet away.
+The grenade will explode, dealing 5d6 damage.
+Creatures within 10 feet who pass a DC 15 Dexterity saving throw take half damage.
+Creatures between 10 and 20 feet from the grenade take half damage or no damage on a successful save.

 At 3rd and 5th level, your grenade is affected by your chosen Archetype.
 See the archetype section for details.